 Located on the mainland across from Hilton Head Island with several holes bordering the May River and surrounding marshes, the course is 21st century Lowcountry.
 The expansive holes are cut through a virgin section of forest with barely any elevation change, but the rolls and shoulders and swales make the ground feel alive with movement.

 This is how to make a flat site stimulating, with width and shaping and holes that bend and maneuver around bunkers and natural hazards.
 At the 275- to 310-yard 7th a shallow green sits across a finger river marsh and accepts only a perfectly clipped wedge.
-The bare shoulders at the par-3 2nd green roll off in all directions.
+The collar at the par-3 2nd green rolls off in all directions.
 Fairways and chipping areas around greens like the 6th, 10th and 12th and 13th sink fluidly into depressed bunkers.
 The naked putting surface at the par-5 15th is hidden 20 yards behind a saddle and two spectacle bunkers.

 And while the roominess and voluptuous, rounded shaping would be standard Tom Fazio fare, May River is still quintessentially a Nicklaus course.
 There are rewards for driving it long and taking on hazards at the inside of corners.
 The areas around the greens are forgiving, but getting the ball close to pins on the angled greens is a right reserved for approaches played from aggressive lines.